samusgray/omg/README.md

 ```

 ## To Do Soon
 - Write docs for caching objects
 - Rename caching functions to match other CRUD functions
-- only get/set on window load/unload
+- only get/set on window load/unload or during user silence

 #### Set up relationship
 ```javascript